 Basically, I was walking on the road to the human lands when I entered a ghost town.
 Not so much a deserted medieval town since, as I said, we had no clue what the heck a medieval town looked like.
 No, this was a wild west ghost town, complete with horse troughs and a swinging door saloon.
 I mean seriously, to an 8 year old an Errol Flynn Robin Hood movie and a western are seperated by one thing, guns weren't invented yet.
 Other than that its the same setting.

-As Gobbo explored the abandoned town he eventually discovered that everyone had died of some kind of illness.
+As Gobo explored the abandoned town he eventually discovered that everyone had died of some kind of illness.
 Soon, Skeletons were attacking him and I made haste for the saloon so I could get access to alcohol, broken glass bottles and other impromtu weaponry.

 Battling multiple opponents and running and jumping like a jack rabbit (which I just assumed heroic halflings with high dexterites could do), young master Pepperthorn spilled numerous bottles of whiskey and wine.
-Gobbo than lures most of the undead into the bar and proceeds to torch the place with a makeshift molotov cocktail.
+Gobo than lures most of the undead into the bar and proceeds to torch the place with a makeshift molotov cocktail.

 To be honest, in the 30 years since that game I've rarely had even close to that much fun playing D&D if I wasn't running it.
 If that sounds egotistical so be it.
 Why?
 Because so many D&D GMs seem caught up on the meaningless minutiae of weight allowance and weapon speed and all the other crap that makes me want to cast light into my own eyes.
 Rarely has any D&D referee I've encountered let me or anyone else leap off bannisters, flip onto tables or do any of the borderline comic book/kung fu movie craziness Tom let us do in that game.